nuuuwan/news_lk3_data/README.md

 *2024-03-02 13:43:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194044) · `si`

-*Saman Ratnayake, Additional Secretary to the Ministry of Health, has been remanded until the 14th.
-He was summoned by the Criminal Investigation Department (CID) regarding the humian emoneglabulin incident.*
+Saman Ratnayake, Additional Secretary to the Ministry of Health, has been remanded until the 14th.
+He was summoned by the Criminal Investigation Department (CID) regarding the humian emoneglabulin incident.

+🟩

 Additional Secretary to the Ministry of Health Saman Ratnayake has been remanded till the 14th.